dambergautam/laravel-kubernetes-helm/README.md

-# Deploy laravel on Kubernetes with this Helm chart
+# Deploy laravel on Kubernetes with Helm chart

 To more easily deploy and manage the Laravel application containers in a Kubernetes cluster, you can use Helm charts.